What we treat

 Similarly, some research suggests that certain foods containing polyunsaturated fats, omega-3 and vegetables may help to regulate cortisol levels—think oily fish and fewer salty foods.
 Plus, eating regular healthy meals can reduce the chances of overeating, or opting for calorie-dense but nutrient-poor foods.
 Furthermore, eating a nutrient-rich diet will keep your immune system in good shape, meaning you’ll be in a better state to handle stress.

-If you’re using one of Voy’s weight loss treatments like Wegovy or Mounjaro , you’ll already have a personalised weight loss plan in place, so try to keep consistent and push through even when you’re feeling low on energy.
+If you’re using one of Voy’s weight loss treatments like Wegovy or Mounjaro , you’ll already have a treatment plan in place, so try to keep consistent and push through even when you’re feeling low on energy.

 Seek support from your GP